OrchardCMS/OrchardCore/src/docs/reference/modules/Taxonomies/README.md

 | TermContentItemId | `string` | The content item id of the categorized Term |
 | Order | `int` | The order of the categorized content |

-For instance if a field has two selected terms, there will be two records with all identical column values except for the `TermContentItemId`.
+For instance if a field has two selected terms, there will be two records with all identical column values except for the `TermContentItemId` and possibly the `Order`.
+If the Latest version of the categorized content item is not Published, there will be separate records for the Published and the Latest (draft) version (as they might be associated to different terms and/or have different order values form the same terms).

 ## Tags